devalade/trivule-react/README.md

 # Trivule Integration in React + Vite

 This project demonstrates a minimal integration of [Trivule](https://github.com/trivule/trivule) and Trivule form in a React application using Vite.
+> Note: Trivule v1.3.0

 ## Code Overview